-If you’re one of those that has visited one of the Hawaiian islands: Oahu, Maui, Big Island, Kauai, Lanai, or Molokai you will inevitably ask yourself the question:
+If you’re one of those who has visited one of the Hawaiian islands: Oahu, Maui, Big Island, Kauai, Lanai, or Molokai you will inevitably ask yourself the question:

 Everyone asks themselves if they can do it too… live in the paradise that was only a dream before they actually went and experienced Hawaii in real-time.

-I’ve lived in Hawaii for 6 years and I have some insight into what it’s like to live there.
+Vern Lovic lived in Hawaii for six years and has some insight into what it’s like to live there.
+I’ve lived in Hawaii for most of my life, since the mid-80s and love this place every bit as much today as I did the first day I landed here.
 I’d like to share that with you in the hopes that it gives you a realistic picture of what moving there would actually be like.
 It’s not for everyone – really.
 There is good as well as bad.
-Here are 160+ of my best articles about Hawaii – on one page.
+Here are links to more than two-hundred (200+) of my best articles about Hawaii – listed on one page.